forestgrape/coronavirus/virion_viability.md

   * "Once dry, the coupons were placed into a humidified climate chamber (Memmert HPP110) for specified time points.
 Samples were incubated in the dark to limit any effect light might have on viral decay.
 A single humidity set point (50% relative humidity) was maintained for each of three separate temperature experiments (20 °C, 30 °C, 40 °C)."
 * Virion Recovery: "For non-porous surfaces, for each replicate, virus was eluted in 2×115 μL volumes of DMEM with repeated pipetting then titrated individually, in quadruplicate wells on a 96-well plate.
 For recovery from cotton cloth, inoculated swatches of the cloth were individually submersed in 500 μL DMEM and pipetted repeatedly for at least 1 min before 230 μL of the recovered eluent from each swatch was titrated separately,5 in quadruplicate."
 * Measuring Survival: "The virus was resuspended in phosphate buffered saline (PBS) with 1% bovine serum albumin (BSA) and stored at − 80 °C. The virus stock was titrated on Vero E6 cells and the TCID 50 was determined to be 4.97×107/mL by the Spearman–Karber method [12, 13]."
+##### Results
+"We obtained half lives of between 1.7 and 2.7 days at 20 °C, reducing to a few hours when tem- perature was elevated to 40 °C."

 #### Chin
 Chin, A.W.H., Chu, J.T.S., Perera, M.R.A., Hui, K.P.Y., Yen, H.-L., Chan, M.C.W., Peiris, M., Poon, L.L.M., 2020.
-Stability of SARS-CoV-2 in different environmental conditions.
+**Stability of SARS-CoV-2 in different environmental conditions.**
 The Lancet Microbe 1 (1).

 #### Morris
 **The effect of temperature and humidity on the stability of SARS-CoV-2 and other enveloped viruses**